Lorrin A. Riggs

 Riggs was active in OSA, serving as a Board of Director and sitting on several committees.
 OSA awarded him with the Edgar D. Tillyer Award and the Society's highest honor, the Frederic Ives Medal/Jarus W. Quinn Prize "in recognition of a lifetime of pioneering in electrophysiological, psychophysical, and other studies of the visual process; his years of public service in the field of vision; and his genius for inspiring generations of students to create their own distinguished careers in vision."

 He also served in leadership positions in ARVO: The Association for Research in Vision and Ophthalmology, the Eastern Psychological Association, and AAAS.
 He was a member of numerous scientific organizations.
-He received the Howard Crosby Warren Medal, the highest award from the Society of Experimental Psychologists in 1957, held a distinguished visiting professorship at Cambridge University, UK in the late 1960s, and held a Guggenheim Fellowship for Social Sciences in addition to winning the Ives Medal.
+He received the Howard Crosby Warren Medal, the highest award from the Society of Experimental Psychologists in 1957, held a distinguished visiting professorship at Cambridge University, UK in the late 1960s, and held a Guggenheim Fellowship for Social Sciences in addition to the Ives.

 He died on 8 April 2008 at the age of 95 in Hanover, NH, USA.